SundeepToor/sundeeptoor.github.io/_posts/2018-07-15-Learning-React:-Part-1.md

   <p>Render functions contain event listeners.
   <a href="https://codepen.io/SundeepToor/pen/ejJWmK">Using an event listener in a component.</a></p>

-  In React, you define event handlers as methods on a component class.
+  <p>In React, you define event handlers as methods on a component class.</p>

 </div>